Trips Offered in 2019-2020

 Dates: Dec.
 28 through Jan.
 13

-On this experience, students will partnering with ICPSD (Institute for Community Partnerships and Sustainable Development) in Lomé, Togo.
+On this experience, students will partner with ICPSD (Institute for Community Partnerships and Sustainable Development) in Lomé, Togo.

 ICPSD was created to help keep local populations at the center of their own development.
 ICPSD acts as an educator and facilitator of an approach similar to that of land grant universities in the United States.